Vice Media files for Chapter 11 bankruptcy ahead of planned sale - KTVZ

 By Hanna Ziady, CNN

-Vice Media filed for Chapter 11 bankruptcy protection Monday to facilitate a sale of the company, according to court documents and a statement from the struggling media group.
+Vice Media filed for Chapter 11 bankruptcy protection Monday to facilitate a sale of the company and safeguard its future, according to court documents and a statement from the struggling media group.

-The company, which publishes websites such as Vice, Motherboard, made the filing in the Southern District of New York.
+The company, which publishes news, technology and lifestyle websites such as Vice, Motherboard and Refinery29, made the filing in the Southern District of New York.
+The filing stated that the company had assets and liabilities worth between $500 million and $1 billion.

 A group of creditors, which includes Fortress Investment Group, Soros Fund Management and Monroe Capital, had made a conditional bid for “substantially all of the company’s assets,” Vice said.
 The lenders had agreed to provide approximately $225 million, and would assume “significant liabilities” upon closing of the deal.

-The sale process would allow other parties to submit “higher or better bids” for the company, it added.
+The sale process, which should conclude in the next two to three months, would allow other parties to submit “higher or better bids” for the company, it added.
+Vice’s international entities and Vice TV, a joint venture with A&E Networks, are not part of the chapter 11 filing or the sale process.

+The plan to sell the company comes weeks after the company announced a major restructuring that will result in dozens of job cuts and the end of its popular program “Vice News Tonight.”

+News, entertainment and technology companies have been buffeted by falling advertising revenue in recent months, leading several to slash their workforces and shutter unprofitable divisions.
+In April, Buzzfeed said it would close down its news division altogether, and last week Paramount Media called time on MTV News.

 “This accelerated court-supervised sale process will strengthen the company and position Vice for long-term growth,” said co-chief executive officers Bruce Dixon and Hozefa Lokhandwala.